 Our Miami law firm represents people injured anywhere in Florida in car accidents, truck accidents, slip, trip and falls, motorcycle accidents, bike accidents, drunk driving crashes, pedestrian accidents, cruise ship or boat accidents and many other types of accidents.

-We want to co-counsel a case if your client or prospective client was injured in an accident in Florida, on a cruise ship or boat.
+We want to co-counsel a case if your client or potential client was injured in an accident in Florida, on a cruise.
 If your client lives in Florida but was injured in the state where you are licensed to practice, we also may be able to co-counsel the case with you.

 See Our Settlements

 Check out some of the many Florida personal injury cases that we have settled, including but not limited to car accidents, truck accidents, slip or trip and falls, motorcycle accidents, pedestrian accidents, drunk driving accidents, cruise ship accidents and much more.